Philinna Papyrus

-The Philinna Papyrus (PMG XX) is part of a collection of ancient Greek spells written in hexameter verse.
+The Philinna Papyrus (PGM XX) is part of a collection of ancient Greek spells written in hexameter verse.
 Three spells are partially preserved on the papyrus.
 One is a cure for headache, one probably for a skin condition, and the purpose of the third spell is uncertain.
 Two fragments of the papyrus survive, in the collections of the Morgan Library & Museum, New York, and the Berlin State Museums.

 Papyrus

 The Philinna Papyrus is made up of two fragments: P. Amh.
 11, published by Bernard Grenfell and Arthur Surridge Hunt in 1901, and P. Berol.
 7504, published by Ulrich von Wilamowitz-Moellendorff in 1907.
 In 1942 Paul Maas identified that the two fragments were part of the same roll.
 The surviving pieces are 10 x 8.2 cm in total: the Amherst fragment is 6 x 4.2 cm, and the Berlin fragment is 10 x 4 cm.
 Parts of two columns of the papyrus survive, written in a hand dating to the first century BC.
 The verso of the papyrus preserves parts of two further columns, in a cursive hand from about the first century AD.

-The fragments were discovered in Egypt.
+The fragments were discovered in Egypt, most likely from Faiyum.
 P. Amh.
 11 was purchased by Grenfell and Hunt on behalf of Lord Amherst between 1897 and 1900.
 In 1913 it was acquired by the J.P.
 Morgan Library (now the Morgan Library & Museum) in New York.
 P. Berol.
-7504 was bought at around the same time by the Berlin State Museums.
-Critical editions of the papyrus text are included in Papyri Graecae Magicae as PGM XX, and Supplementum Hellenisticum as SH 900.
+7504 was bought by the Berlin State Museums from Heinrich Karl Brugsch in 1891.
+Critical editions of the papyrus text are included in Papyri Graecae Magicae as PGM XX, Supplementum Hellenisticum as SH 900, and Greek and Egyptian Magical Formularies as GEMF 3.